Consensys/zero-knowledge-proofs/README.md

 Follow the prompts.

-1. Generates a key pair
+1. Generate a key pair
-2. Generates a sender proof
+2. Generate a multi-payment proof
-3. Generates a receiver proof
-4. Verifies the proofs
+4. Verify multi-payment proof
 0. Quit

 #### Generate a new key pair
 This creates a new proving key and verification key from the circuit.
 They are saved to the files provingKey and verificationKey

-#### Generate a send payment proof
+#### Generate a multi-payment proof
 This generates a proof using the proving key as well as the input values:

-* start balance = sender balance
+* start balance
+* incoming payments (currently the user is prompted for 2 incoming payments)
-* payment amounts = payment amounts (user is prompted for the payment amounts)
+* outgoing payments (currently the user is prompted for 2 outgoing payments)
+* intermediate balance (start balance + incoming payments)
-* end balance = start balance - payment amounts
+* end balance (intermediate balance - outgoing payments)

 The proofs are:
-* end balance + payment amounts = start balance
+* incoming1 + incoming2 = total incoming
-* payment1 + payment2 = total payment amount
+* outgoing1 + outgoing2 = total outgoing

-#### Generate a receiver payment proof
-This generates a proof using the proving key as well as the input values:

-* start balance = receiver balance
+* start balance + total incoming = intermediate balance
-* payment amounts = payment amounts (as defined in option 2)
-* end balance = start balance + payment amounts

-The proof is:
-* start balance + payment amounts = end balance
+* end balance + total outgoing = intermediate balance
-* payment1 + payment2 = total payment amount

-#### Verify proofs
+#### Verify multi-payment proof
-Verifies the send payment proof generated in option 2 and the receive payment proof generated in option 3.
-Uses the public inputs (i.e. the salted hashes of the balances and the payment amount)
+Verifies the above proofs

 ## anatomy